zSnout/story.py/digits/constants.md

-# 10,000 Digits of π (pi), e (Euler's constant), φ (Phi / Golden Ratio), and γ (gamma).
+# 10,000 Digits of Constants
-On this page you can see ten thousand digits of any constant above!
+On this page you can see ten thousand digits of pi, Euler's constant, phi, and gamma!

 ## Pi: π
 π = 3.